sdwoodbury/compilers/doc/README.txt

 ADDITTIONAL NOTES
-DONT PUT MULTIPLE PRINTSTATEMENTS WITH QUOTES ON THE SAME LINE -also, don't put double quoted inside of strings. nasm will bitch about commas.
+DONT PUT MULTIPLE PRINTSTATEMENTS WITH QUOTES ON THE SAME LINE -also, don't put double quoted inside of strings. nasm will complain about commas.